-Want to know more about cigar smoking in London?
-Discover the latest cigar trends, from the best ones to smoke to the trendiest places to be seen smoking them.
+Keen to know more about smoking cigars in London?
+Discover the latest cigar trends, from the best to smoke to the trendiest places to smoke them.

 Buy a gift of these handrolled beauties – a single cigar or a box, Cuban or New World – and you’ll make a friend for life.
 It shows a touch of class to take the trouble to learn something about a subject as infinitely fascinating as the world of wine itself.